About this site

 - Government and Nation – systems of government and symbols of national identity.

-- Creativity – arts, culture, invention and innovation.
+- Creative and Intellectual Life – arts, culture, invention and innovation.

 New Zealand in Brief gives concise, up-to-date information and essential facts about New Zealand.